Syndactyly is the fusion of soft tissue and bone of the finger. This article details the aetiology, diagnosis, and treatment of syndactyly.

 - Flaps: dorsal and volar random-pattern proximal flaps for webspace.

-- Graft: FTSG from wrist crease for colour, consistency, no hair, less contracture.
+- Graft: FTSG from wrist crease for colour, no hair, less contracture.
+Incomplete syndactyly can often be closed with local flaps only.

 - Nailfold: "stilleto flap" is a hyponychial interdigitating flap described by Buck-Gramcko or Hentz's "pulp plasty" with a composite graft.